OitrikaBhattacharjee/Idea_Validator/README.md

 3. That's it

 > **Note:** The Claude API is called client-side.
 For production use, move the API call to a backend to protect your key.
+> **To enable AI responses:** Get a free API key from console.anthropic.com and add it to the fetch headers in index.html as `"x-api-key": "your-key-here"` and `"anthropic-version": "2023-06-01"`

 ---